DustinHartzler/As-Heard-On/readme.txt

 3. Display random album artwork in the sidebar

 == ChangeLog ==
+= 1.14 =
+*	Updated compatibilty to work with WordPress 4.5 (it always worked, but now it offically does)
+*	A few tweaks to description text and some CSS to line all of the elements up right
+*	Fixed an issue that wouldn't allow you to upload an image from the Edit screen, which is probably something you need to do on that screen

 = 1.13 =
 *	Fixed an issue that broke Featured Images (which was probably around for a long time)